petermp79/coding-challenges/README.md

 from University, which I think makes complete sense as students spends day-in and day-out to do tests or practice coding tests as part of their education.
 Also, they have no work experience for discussing in the interview.
-However, it does not make any senses to challenge people who has a long line of experience in the career to with school stuff, which are a distant memory for these people.
-It is apparent that the hiring manager or whoever has interests in an experienced professional is due to his/her experience.
-So, why not addressing their experience in the interview?
-Why is it necessary to go through this unncessary "ritual" of coding challenge?
+However, it does not make any senses to challenge people who has a long line of experience in the career to with school stuff.
+Tests are a distant memory for these people.
+It is apparent that the hiring manager or whoever must have interests a candidate's work experience in order to request a job interview.
+So, why not addressing the candidate's work experience in the interview as ever done before?
+Why is it necessary to religiously force candidates to go through this coding challenge "ritual"?

 Despite of my 2-month effort to practice all these tests on LEETCODE, etc. I only managed to remember a few of them.
 I was just overwhelmed by the sheer number of coding challenges on LEETCODE.
 There are thousands of them in existence